Bourne Mill – Uncovering Colchester’s Social and Industrial Past

 · Design a bicycle-powered replica model of the fulling stocks that would have been at Bourne Mill

-Come to the Mill from the 16 March 2016 and see for yourself what the project achieved.
+The project was completed in 2016 and you can still see for yourself what the project achieved.